geraldikus/NewsApp/README.md

 * Swift: The programming language used for the application.
 * Firebase: Used for user authentication.
 * newsapi.org: Free API used for fetching news.
+* The entire app layout is done using code.

 ## Installation and Running
 1. Clone the repository to your device.